 Syria after Assad's fall: hope for peace or new conflicts?

-In the middle of the turmoil and change that Syria has hit after the fall of President Bashar al-Assad, the situation presented is becoming more and more precarious.
-For the first time in 14 years of the civil war, a transitional government under Ahmed al-Sharaa.
-At an international conference in Paris, France and its partner countries discussed the reconstruction and humanitarian aid for the battered country, as [vienna.at] reported.
-Macron called for an immediate cancellation of EU sanctions to facilitate the reconstruction, which will cost $ 250 to $ 400 billion.
-The struggles between different factions, including Turkish -leashed forces and Kurdish militias, also threaten stability.
-France's Foreign Minister Jean-Noël Barrot warned of the resurgence of the "Islamic State" and recommended an immediate fire break.
-The country's infrastructure is badly damaged, and over 80 percent of the population urgently needs humanitarian aid.
+Amid the turmoil and change that has gripped Syria following the overthrow of President Bashar al-Assad, the situation presented is becoming increasingly precarious.
+For the first time in 14 years of civil war, a transitional government led by Ahmed al-Sharaa is in power.
+At an international conference in Paris, France and its partner countries discussed reconstruction and humanitarian aid for the stricken country, as [vienna.at] reported.
+Macron called for an immediate lifting of EU sanctions to facilitate reconstruction, which is estimated to cost $250 billion to $400 billion.
+Fighting between various factions, including Turkish-led forces and Kurdish militias, threatens stability beyond that.
+French Foreign Minister Jean-Noël Barrot warned of the resurgence of the “Islamic State” and recommended an immediate ceasefire.
+The country's infrastructure is severely damaged and over 80 percent of the population is in urgent need of humanitarian assistance.

 The pressing challenges

-The dispersion of power in Syria remains a pressing challenge.
-After a decade of the war, more than 500,000 people were killed and millions were driven out of their home takers.
-Ahmed al-Sharaa has promised to reflect the diversity of the Syrian society in the transitional government, but without giving specific details about the time frame for reforms, as [zdf.de] was emphasized.
-The future of the country is uncertain, and questions such as dealing with crimes under the Assad regime focus.
-Baerbock, the German Foreign Minister, emphasized the need for a reform of the judiciary to heal the wounds of society.
+Dissipating power in Syria remains a pressing challenge.
+After a decade of war, more than 500,000 people have been killed and millions displaced from their homes.
+Ahmed al-Sharaa has promised to reflect the diversity of Syrian society in the interim government, but without providing concrete details about the time frame for reforms, as [zdf.de] highlighted.
+The future of the country is uncertain, and questions such as coming to terms with the crimes committed under the Assad regime are coming into focus.
+Baerbock, the German foreign minister, stressed the need for judicial reform to heal society's wounds.

 Despite the announcements, the country faces further difficulties.
-Confrontations between the Kurdish SDF and the new government prevent an agreement on the future military system, and the dependence on humanitarian aid remains high.
-The next steps will be crucial for the direction that Syria will take after years of darkness.
-In this situation, the international community is required to find a diplomatic solution to defuse the continuing conflicts and to enable people to return to a stable and peaceful life.
+Confrontations between the Kurdish SDF and the new government prevent agreement on the future military system, and dependence on humanitarian aid remains high.
+The next steps will be crucial to the direction Syria takes after years of darkness.
+In this situation, the international community is called upon to find a diplomatic solution to defuse the ongoing conflicts and enable people to return to a stable and peaceful life.